 - Once you receive your Certificate of Eligibility from the VA, please fax, email, mail or hand deliver the certificate to:

 Faxes can be sent to 215.895.6903.
 Mark them "attn: VA Certification."
 Email may be sent via AskDrexel.

 What tuition will I be charged at Drexel?

 Tuition is free for Yellow Ribbon participants whether you study on one of our campuses or online, full- or part-time.
 University fees are also paid by the VA, which offers a book allowance as well.
 A housing stipend might be available to you under the program.

 Does Drexel cap the number of military personnel it accepts under Yellow Ribbon?

 No. We will accept all who are eligible under the Yellow Ribbon program as long as they meet the requirements for admission to the University and their chosen program and are extended an offer of admission from the University.

 What programs at Drexel are available to me under Yellow Ribbon?

-All Drexel University programs and degrees are open to Yellow Ribbon participants — at our University City and Center City Campuses, as well as the Queen Lane Campus, in Philadelphia; at our campus in Burlington County, NJ; and at Drexel University Sacramento in California.
+All Drexel University programs and degrees are open to Yellow Ribbon participants — at our University City and Center City campuses, as well as the Queen Lane Campus in Philadelphia, our campus in Burlington County, NJ and Drexel University Sacramento in California.
 You may also enroll in an online program through Drexel University Online.